Iftikhar31/Code_translation_compiler_bug/Python_Bugs/Python_Bugs.md

 Should display traceback rather than just overflow.

-C# broken, only says stack overflow
+C# broken, only says stack overflow.
+Different on OneCompiler vs Godbolt.

 C++ broken, only says timeout